DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 To enable Dynamic Instrumentation on a service, go to the [in-app setup page][16].

-For more details instructions, select the relevant runtime below:
+For more detailed instructions, select the relevant runtime below:

 {{< partial name="dynamic_instrumentation/dynamic-instrumentation-languages.html" >}}